When is the Child's Case No Longer Reviewed?

 No specific background or qualifications are required to become a board member; this is truly a citizens review process.
 The FCRB and judge though are required to ensure, to the maximum extent possible, that each board represents the socioeconomic, racial, and ethnic groups of the county in which it serves.

-Each board member is required to attend a two day orientation training shortly after appointment, as well as attend ongoing training annually, to prepare and enhance their skills to fulfill their role as a board member.
+Each board member is required to attend a one day orientation training shortly after appointment, as well as attend ongoing training annually, to prepare and enhance their skills to fulfill their role as a board member.

 Do board members attend juvenile court hearings?